 Many people do conceive the idea of soil degradation but a good number lacks the knowledge of its precise definition.
 To fill this knowledge gap, soil degradation simply means the decline in soil quality which comes about due to aspects such as improper land use, agriculture, and pasture, urban or industrial purposes.
-It involves the decline of the soil’s physical, biological and chemical state.
+It involves the decline of the soil’s physical, biological, and chemical state.

-Soil degradation examples include decline in soil fertility, adverse changes in alkalinity, acidity or salinity, extreme flooding, use of toxic soil pollutants, erosion, and deterioration of the soil’s structural condition.
+Soil degradation examples include a decline in soil fertility, adverse changes in alkalinity, acidity or salinity, extreme flooding, use of toxic soil pollutants, erosion, and deterioration of the soil’s structural condition.
 These elements contribute to a significant amount of soil quality depreciation annually.
 Excessive soil degradation thus gives rise to immediate and long-term impacts which translate into serious global environmental headaches.

 While soil degradation may occur naturally, it has been highly exuberated by anthropogenic activities.
 Besides, climate change combined with human activities continues to worsen soil degradation.
-With the objective of understanding the distinct nature of soil quality decline, here are the causes, effects, and solutions of soil degradation.
+With the objective of understanding the distinct nature of soil quality decline, here are the various causes, effects, and solutions of soil degradation.

-Causes of Soil Degradation
+Various Causes of Soil Degradation

 There are several physical factors contributing to soil degradation distinguished by the manners in which they change the natural composition and structure of the soil.
 Rainfall, surface runoff, floods, wind erosion, tillage, and mass movements result in the loss of fertile top spoil thereby declining soil quality.

-All these physical factors produces different types of soil erosion (mainly water and wind erosion) and soil detachment actions, and their resultant physical forces eventually changes the composition and structure of the soil by wearing away the soil’s top layer as well as organic matter.
+All these physical factors produce different types of soil erosion (mainly water and wind erosion) and soil detachment actions, and their resultant physical forces eventually change the composition and structure of the soil by wearing away the soil’s top layer as well as organic matter.
 In the long-term, the physical forces and weathering processes lead to the decline in soil fertility and adverse changes in the soil’s composition/structure.

-Biological factors refer to the human and plant activities that tend to reduce the quality of soil.
-Some bacteria and fungi overgrowth in an area can highly impact the microbial activity of the soil through bio-chemical reactions, which reduces crop yield and the suitability of soil productivity capacity.
+Biological factors refer to the human and plant activities that tend to reduce the quality of the soil.
+Some bacteria and fungi overgrowth in an area can highly impact the microbial activity of the soil through biochemical reactions, which reduces crop yield and the suitability of soil productivity capacity.

 It is mainly caused by salt buildup and leaching of nutrients which corrupt the quality of soil by creating undesirable changes in the essential soil chemical ingredients.
-These chemical factors normally bring forth irreversible loss of soil nutrients and productivity capacity such as the hardening of iron and aluminum rich clay soils into hardpans.
+These chemical factors normally bring forth the irreversible loss of soil nutrients and production capacities such as the hardening of iron and aluminum-rich clay soils into hardpans.

-Vegetation cover primarily promotes thee binding of the soil together and soil formation, hence when it is removed it considerably affects the capabilities of the soil such as aeration, water holding capacity, and biological activity.
+Vegetation cover primarily promotes the binding of the soil together and soil formation, hence when it is removed it considerably affects the capabilities of the soil such as aeration, water holding capacity, and biological activity.

 When trees are removed by logging, infiltration rates become elevated and the soil remains bare and exposed to erosion and the buildup of toxicities.
 Some of the contributing activities include logging and slash and burn techniques used by individuals who invade forest areas for farming, rendering the soils unproductive and less fertile in the end.

-Misuse or excess use of fertilizers
+5. Misuse or excess use of fertilizers

 The excessive use and the misuse of pesticides and chemical fertilizers kill organisms that assist in binding the soil together.
 Most agricultural practices involving the use of fertilizers and pesticides often entail misuse or excessive application, thereby contributing to the killing of soil’s beneficial bacteria and other micro-organisms that help in soil formation.